ngokevin/w3c-webvr-presentation/content.md

 </div>

 <!-- NOTES -->
-- Easy for web developers to create VR content
+- On-board for web developers to creating VR content, otherwise 3D intimidating.
-- Prototype WebVR and VR UX faster
+- Prototype WebVR experiences faster
-- Create a thriving ecosystem around WebVR
+- Kickstart a content ecosystem on top of WebVR to push the platform
+- Become the most popular way to produce WebVR content today

 ------